clearhaus/3DSv2-api-documentation/source/getting-started.rst

 Sandbox environment
 ===================

-A sandbox environment is included to ease integration.
-It is provided as a service for continuous integration and for live tests.
+A sandbox environment is included as a service for initial and continuous integration, and for live tests.
+This is our implementation so discrepancies with ACS implementations are unavoidable.
-This is our own implementation so there will be some discrepancies with the production endpoint.
-The production endpoint is to be used only for production requests.

 .. warning::
-  Under *no* circumstances may real card numbers or other cardholder information be sent to the sandbox.
+  1. *Under no circumstances* may real card numbers or other cardholder information be sent to the sandbox.

+  2. The production endpoint is to be used only for production requests.